Healthy Homes Assessment Lochain

 Lochain Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is compulsory for all Lochain and New Zealand rental homes where it’s reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory to all Lochain and New Zealand rental houses where it’s reasonably practicable to install.

-• Property managers and landlords have to keep records of their compliance with any Healthy Homes Standards that apply or will apply throughout the tenancy period of their rental properties.
+• Property managers and landlords must keep records of their compliance with all Healthy Homes Standards that apply or will apply during the tenure of the rental property.

-• All boarding households (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) are required to comply with Healthy Homes Standards regardless of the time the tenancy began.
+• All the boarding houses (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

-• All houses rented to Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must comply with the Healthy Homes Standards regardless of when the tenancy first began.
+• All homes rented from Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes